wix-incubator/remx/website/docs/setAccessStateStrictMode.md

 ---

 ### `remx.setAccessStateStrictMode(true)` (experimental)
-Enables writing in console.error (in DEV mode) on accessing state in React components which are not wrapped in `observer()`, so they may not re-render automatically when needed.
+Enables writing in console.error (in DEV mode) when accessing state in React components which are not wrapped in `observer()`, so they may not re-render automatically when needed.